ufquilmes/ufq-scripts/README.md

   Uses MDAnalysis to generate molecular fingerprints from a given trajectory.
 - `dRMSD.sh`
   Performs an analysis similar to RMSD, but based on dihedral angles.
+- `hole.py`
+  Performs MDAnalysis to detect pores acrross a given system.
+Useful for membrane proteins.

 ## Figures
 Scripts devoted to generating figures from MD analyses.